 The WCC Collegiate Recovery Program and Public Safety Department partners with Families Against Narcotics to offer free Naloxone training sessions to WCC faculty, staff and students.
 A free nasal spray kit is given to each attendee.
-The first training session held on April 20, 2022 was very well attended.

 WCC provides information during new student orientation on the topic of drug/alcohol awareness and prevention and the Collegiate Recovery Program.